wbrandenburger/PSVirtualEnv/README.md

 ## Settings

 PSVirtualEnv creates automatically a configuration file in folder `%USERPRFOFILE%\.config\psvirtualenv`.
-Additionally, PSVirtualEnv search for configuration directories in environment variable `%XDG_CONFIG_HOME%` and `%XDG_CONFIG_DIRS%`.
-It is recommended to use across several projects a predefined configuration folder.
+Moreover, PSVirtualEnv searches for configuration directories in environment variable `%XDG_CONFIG_HOME%` and `%XDG_CONFIG_DIRS%`.
+It is recommended to use a predefined configuration folder  across several projects.

 In configuration file the working directory of a python distribution and an user defined folder for virtual environments can be specified.
 The default folder for the virtual environments is `%USERPRFOFILE%\PSVirtualEnv`.